LLAW6170 & JDOC6170

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 1 Be able to identify the sources of information technology law and apply them to solve important legal problems of contemporary information societies;
+CLO 1 Be able to grasp central concepts and ideas in the relations between law and network information technologies and apply them to solve important legal problems of contemporary information societies.

-CLO 2 Develop a critical and comparative appreciation of the ways in which different jurisdictions tackle these problems; and
+CLO 2 Develop a critical and comparative appreciation of the ways in which different jurisdictions tackle these problems.

 CLO 3 Be familiar with a number of substantive topics that will be relevant for further research in this field.